Elginz/SIMart/README.md

 **Issues (potential)**
 - You may notice an error in building the code.
 Most of the error comes from the db.
 Run the following command in the terminal to view sql db issue.
 It manually executes schema file

-- LIVE SITE: The free server on render uses ephemeral storage for the filesystem.
+- ❗LIVE SITE: The free server on render uses ephemeral storage for the filesystem.
 As such any changes made during runtime will not be preserved while deployed and the SQLite database might be reset

 *sqlite3 backend/database.db < backend/db_schema.sql*